 Matson Consulting understands the needs and concerns of producers and maintains a passion for not only assisting existing producers in advancing their businesses but also for helping newcomers to the industry.
 Our work on feasibility studies, business planning, industry research, and grant assistance has given us the chance to further invest ourselves in the industry and demonstrate our commitment to the success of specialty crop producers.

 The USDA’s Value Added Producer Grant (VAPG) is an important resource for producers which Matson Consulting has significant experience with.
 The grant is intended for agricultural producers in need of assistance for planning or working capital in order to begin value added projects.

 The Specialty Crop Block Grant Program (SCBGP) is another valuable means for producers to obtain funds.
-Through this program, state departments agriculture can support projects that enhance specialty crop competitiveness though practices such as improving food safety, developing new/improved crops, improving efficiency, etc.
+Through this program, state department agriculture can support projects that enhance specialty crop competitiveness through practices such as improving food safety, developing new/improved crops, improving efficiency, etc.

 To read more about the USDA’s increasing commitment to organic food production and monitoring, follow this link to a post on our LinkedIn page.

 Follow the links below to see some examples of our publications and case studies on ventures in the specialty crop industry.